What is spina bifida in children?

 The opening is called an open neural tube defect.
 The opening in the tube may be left

-Neural tube defects are caused by a combination of genes passed on from both parents
+Neural tube defects can be caused by genes passed on from both parents (inherited).

 Once a child with a neural tube defect has been born in the family, the chance that